opencb/opencga/opencga-app/app/cloud/docker/README.md

 These Dockerfiles contain:
  - **opencga-base** : A base image including the OpenCGA build output directory
  - **opencga-init** : An image to manipulate OpenCGA configuration files with overrides
+ - **opencga-demo** : An standalone image with a complete opencga installation.
+Launch with --env load=true to preload test data.
  - **opencga-r**    : An image to run R based analysis

 # Build